 If you think you need help, consult a dietitian or enroll in a reputable weight-loss program.
 If you have a significant amount of weight to lose, you might benefit from medically supervised weight loss with a team of health professionals — such as a dietitian, a therapist or an obesity specialist.

-Did you answer no to more than one of the questions?
+If you answer no to more than one of the questions

 You might not be ready to embark on a weight-loss program right now — and that's OK.
 Explore what's holding you back and face those obstacles.